nap2000/docs/looking-up-data.rst

 *  CSV Files
 *  Surveys

+CSV files can be used with data that does not change too often as it is a manual process to upload an updated CSV file onto the server.
+Data sourced from other surveys will be available automatically as soon as the data is submitted to the source survey.

 In the remainder of this document the source of the data will be written as *SOURCE*.
 Replace this with the name of the CSV file or the identifier of the survey that contains your data.